nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `ParentPal` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ParentPal` and the **Actor** is the `user`, unless specified otherwise) For our product, we have two different entities `Contact` and `Appointment`.
+Across the two entities, some implementations are rather similar.
+Therefore, for those implementations, we will use `ENTITY` to generalise the different entities and then provide use cases for the general entity.
+If any of the features have a different implementation, we will provide the alternative use case below.

-**UC1: Edit a contact**
+**UC1: Edit a `ENTITY`**

 **MSS**

-1. User requests to list contacts
+1. User requests for a list of `ENTITY`
-2. ParentPal shows a list of contacts
+2. ParentPal shows a list of `ENTITY`
-3. User requests to edit a specific contact's detail in the list
+3. User requests to edit a specific `ENTITY` details in the list
-4. ParentPal edits the contact's details accordingly
+4. ParentPal edits the `ENTITY` details accordingly

     Use case ends.